impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

   rm -f "$PROTOTYPE_SHIM_PATH"
 }
 ```
 Here we invoke the `trap` command.
-[The docs](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_12_02.html){:target="_blank" rel="noopener"} tell us that `trap` lets the user execute arbitrary code when the shell receives one or more specified signals.
+[The docs](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_12_02.html){:target="_blank" rel="noopener" } tell us that `trap` lets the user execute arbitrary code when the shell receives one or more specified signals.

-In this case, we're telling the shell to call the `remove_prototype_shim` function whenever it receives an `EXIT` signal (i.e. whenever the process exits, [whether normally or abnormally](https://web.archive.org/web/20220621051014/https://www.putorius.net/using-trap-to-exit-bash-scripts-cleanly.html){:target="_blank" rel="noopener"}).
+In this case, we're telling the shell to call the `remove_prototype_shim` function whenever it receives an `EXIT` signal (i.e. whenever the process exits, [whether normally or abnormally](https://web.archive.org/web/20220621051014/https://www.putorius.net/using-trap-to-exit-bash-scripts-cleanly.html){:target="_blank" rel="noopener" }).
 That function is defined on the next few lines of code, and it force-deletes the temporary `.rbenv-shim` file that's created.

 This is how the lock file eventually gets deleted, so that subsequent calls to `rbenv rehash` can once again be made.